Audi e-tron SUV

 Despite the above-mentioned attributes, the bottom line for many EV buyers is the vehicle’s range.
-The Audi e-tron is no slouch in that department.
-Yet its 222-mile range falls woefully short of the Tesla Y (326).
-The Mercedes-Benz EQC (estimated 265), Jaguar I-Pace (234) and Polestar 2 (233) also have better range than the e-tron.
+The Audi e-tron is no slouch in the range department yet its 222-mile range falls woefully short of Teslas such as the Model Y with a 326-mile range.
+The Mercedes-Benz EQC (estimated 265), Jaguar I-Pace (234) and Polestar 2 (233) also have slightly better range than the e-tron.

 The range may come up lacking, but charging the e-tron is a strong point.
 Installed under the back seat floor, the 95-kilowatt (kWH) battery can go from zero to 80-percent charged in approximately 30 minutes with a 150-kW DC fast-charger.
-Home charging takes about nine hours from a 240-volt outlet.
+Home charging takes about nine hours with a Level 2 charging station.

 Performance and Speed

-Performance is another strong point of the Audi e-tron.
+Performance is another strong point of the all-electric Audi e-tron.
 There are a pair of electric motors (front and rear) that generate 355 horsepower and 414 pound-feet of torque.
 Those figures increase to 402 horsepower and 490 pound-feet of torque when Boost mode is selected, allowing the e-tron to go 0-60 mph in 5.5 seconds with a top speed is 124 mph.
-And this is a rather heavy SUV, weighing 5,699 pounds.
+All this despite being a rather heavy SUV, weighing 5,699 pounds.
 Maximum towing is approximately 4,000 pounds.

 The 12-way power adjustments create comfortable seating up front and are enhanced by a massage function that can be a blessing on a long trip.
 The rear seats don’t have the same comfort level, but are fine overall for an average adult.
 Cargo space is solid at 28.5 cubic feet and extends to 57 cubes with the back seat down.
 There’s also a small cargo space under the hood (frunk).

-There’s lots to applaud with the 2021 Audi e-tron, starting with the exterior, overall performance, comfort, and interior makeup.
-Range has improved and the addition of a more affordable base model and the optional Sportback body style gives EV shoppers even more reason to buy the e-tron.
+There are lots to applaud with the 2021 Audi e-tron, starting with the exterior, overall performance, comfort, and interior makeup.
+The range has improved and the addition of a more affordable base model and the optional Sportback body style gives EV shoppers even more reason to buy the e-tron.

 Videos of the Audi e-tron